SilvioGiancola/CloudLabeling-API/docs/content/FAQ/FAQ.rst

 How long does it takes to train a model?
 -----------------
 The training time is proportional to the number of images you have uploaded.
-That time appears in the main landing pages.
+That time appears in the main landing page.

 Is there a limitation in the number of projects/images?